gabri1997/glomerular-classification/README.md

 #  Classificazione delle caratteristiche glomerulari da WSI

+Classification of glomerular features from Whole Slide Images (WSI) using deep learning.
+The project extracts glomeruli with YOLO, labels them based on clinical annotations, and trains a ResNet-18 model to predict location, appearance, and distribution characteristics at both glomerulus and WSI levels.

 ##  Scopo del progetto

 Lo scopo del progetto è quello di **classificare caratteristiche glomerulari** legate a tre aspetti principali: